SrijaGupta/DataMining-IDS572/README.md

-This is a data mining project
+This is not a data mining project